Chhattisgarh push for own Ranji team

 "In any case, at the moment, at least ten players who hail from Chhattisgarh are playing for various teams in domestic cricket.
 I just hope that the BCCI takes the future of young cricketers from the state into account and grants the status of a full member to us."

-Chhattisgarh, along with the Sikkim Cricket Association, Manipur Cricket Association and Bihar Cricket Association (not Cricket Association of Bihar which has been in a litigation with the BCCI) are BCCI's affiliate members.
-Meghalaya, Nagaland and Arunachal happen to be associate members.
+Chhattisgarh, along with the Sikkim Cricket Association, Manipur Cricket Association and Bihar Cricket Association (not Cricket Association of Bihar which has been in a litigation with the BCCI) are BCCI's associate members.
+Meghalaya, Nagaland and Arunachal happen to be affiliate members.

 Amol Karhadkar is a correspondent at ESPNcricinfo